Jungfrau in Winter: Best Things to Do in Wengen, Jungfraujoch & Meiringen

 Kids loved curling!

-In addition, there are several ski schools: one in Wengen town and one at the Männlichen ski area.
-So you can find one that best suits your needs.
+There are two main ski school locations: one in the village itself and another at the Männlichen ski area.
+So you can pick the option that works best for your accommodation and daily schedule.

 Kids ski school in Wengen Switzerland